 •documents relating to trade secrets (s 34);

-•documents containing material obtained in confidence by or on behalf of a person or a government to an agency or a government minister (s 35);
+•documents containing material communicated in confidence by or on behalf of a person or a government to an agency or a government minister (s 35);

 •documents the disclosure of which would be contrary to public interest (s 36);

 •certain documents arising out of companies and securities legislation (s 37);